 Is There a Natural Way to Treat the Flu?

-Gargling can moisten a sore throat and bring temporary relief.
-Dissolve a teaspoon of salt in warm water and gargle with this four times a day.
+It can moisten a flaming throat and bring short-term relief.
+Dissolve a teaspoon of salt in warm water and gargle with this mix four times a day.

-To reduce the tickle in your throat, try an astringent gargle -- such as tea that contains tannin -- to tighten the membranes.
-Or use a viscous gargle made with honey, which is popular in folk medicine.
-Steep one tablespoon of raspberry leaves or lemon juice in two cups of hot water; mix with one teaspoon of honey.
-Let the mixture cool to room temperature before gargling.
+You can also try a thick mix made with honey, a popular folk treatment.
+Steep 1 tablespoon of raspberry leaves or lemon juice in 2 cups of hot water; mix with 1 teaspoon of honey.
+Let the liquid cool to room temperature before you gargle.

 Make a cup of hot herbal tea.
-Add one teaspoon of honey and one small shot (about 1 ounce) of whiskey or bourbon.
+Add 1 teaspoon of honey and one small shot (about 1 ounce) of whiskey or bourbon.
 Limit yourself to one.
-Too much alcohol inflames those membranes and works against what you are trying to do.
+Too much booze inflames your membranes and defeats the purpose.

 Some natural herbal products can cause allergic reactions.
-Other natural products may interfere with prescribed medications you're taking.
-A few natural products have been found to cause liver damage, so use caution.
+Others may not work well with prescription medications you're taking.
+A few can even cause liver damage, so be careful.

-If you are uncertain about the claims on a natural dietary supplement product label, call your doctor.
-A health care professional can assess the product to let you know what it contains.
+If you aren’t sure about the claims on a product label, call your doctor.
+She can tell you what’s in it and if you should take it.